aliceaguiaraac/geolocation-customer-mapping/README.md

-*The report was created using a fictitious dataset
+This report was created using a fictitious dataset made available by Data Science Academy.